 Given a matrix such as U, the partition hierarchy can be retrieved immediately along with the levels at which the new subsets were formed.
-For example, Table 20.3, incorporating subset diameters (i.e., the maximum proximity within a subset) to characterize when formation takes place, can be used to obtain the dendrogram and the explicit listing of the partitions in the hierarchy.
-In fact, any (strictly) monotone (i.e., order preserving) transformation of the n-1
+For example, Table 2.1, incorporating subset diameters (i.e., the maximum proximity within a subset) to characterize when formation takes place, can be used to obtain the dendrogram and the explicit listing of the partitions in the hierarchy.
+In fact, any (strictly) monotone (i.e., order preserving) transformation of the n - 1 distinct values in such a matrix U would serve the same retrieval purposes.
+Thus, as an example, we could replace the eight distinct values in Table 2.1, (.21, .22, .23, .29, .33, .38, .46, .86), by the simple integers, (1, 2, 3, 4, 5, 6, 7, 8), and the topology (i.e., the branching pattern) of the dendrogram and the partitions of the hierarchy could be reconstructed.
+Generally, we characterize a matrix U that can be used to retrieve a partition hierarchy in this way as an ultrametric:

-Table 20.3 Ultrametric values (based on subset diameters) characterizing the complete-link hierarchical clustering of Table 20.1

-A matrix $\mathbf{U} = \{u{ij}\}{n \times n}$ is ultrametric if for every triple of subscripts, i, j, and $k, u{ij} \le \max(u{ik}, u{kj})$ ; or equivalently (and much more understandably), among the three terms, $u{ij}$ , $u{ik}$ , and $u{kj}$ , the largest two values are equal.
+A matrix $\mathbf{U} = \{u{ij}\}{n \times n}$ is ultrametric if for every triple of subscripts, i, j, and $k, u{ij} \leq \max(u{ik}, u{kj})$ ; or equivalently (and much more understandably), among the three terms, $u{ij}, u{ik}$ , and $u{kj}$ , the largest two values are equal.

-As can be verified, Table 20.3 (or any strictly monotone transformation of its entries) is ultrametric; it can be used to retrieve a partition hierarchy, and the (n-1) distinct nonzero) values in U define the levels at which the n-1 new subsets are formed.
-The hierarchical clustering task will be characterized in a later section as an optimization problem in which we seek to identify a best-fitting ultrametric matrix, say $\mathbf{U}^$ , for a given proximity matrix $\mathbf{P}$ .
+As can be verified, Table 2.1 (or any strictly monotone transformation of its entries) is ultrametric; it can be used to retrieve a partition hierarchy, and the (n-1 distinct nonzero) values in U define the levels at which the n-1 new subsets are formed.
+The hierarchical clustering task will be characterized in a later chapter as an optimization problem in which we seek to identify a best-fitting ultrametric matrix, say $\mathbf{U}^$ , for a given proximity matrix $\mathbf{P}$ .